mapvibe/projects/README.md

 * WebScraping.ipynb -- an exercise in webscraping content from a Wikipedia page using using Beautiful Soup
 * BeautifulSoupspacex_web_scraped.csv -- output from WebScraping.ipynb
 * ExploratoryDataAnalysisVisualization.ipynb -- Visualizing the data using panda, numpy, matplotlib and seaborn
 * dataset_part_3.csv -- Output dataset for ExploratoryDataAnalysisVisualization.ipynb
+* ExploratoryDataAnalysisSQL.ipynb -- Several simple SQL queries used for analysis
+* my_data1.db -- SQLlite Database used in ExploratoryDataAnalysisSQL.ipynb
+* LaunchSiteAnalysisMapping.ipynb -- Geospatial analysis and mapping using Folium